SB 721 Compliance Support | Missed the Deadline?

 Comprehensive written report documenting all findings, code compliance status, risk classification (Immediate Hazard / Repairs Required / Safe), and prioritized repair recommendations.
 Stamped and certified by a California-licensed structural engineer.

-Why Choose Cecilia Home?
+Why Homeowners Choose Cecilia Home

 SB 721 FAQ